Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   The code snippet prints several key evaluation metrics for a model after the fine-tuning process
 #### 24.)
 Load the fine-tuned model
  This code snippet loads a fine-tuned model and its corresponding tokenizer from the directory ./results_after_finetune.
 The fine_tuned_model variable uses the AutoModelForSequenceClassification class from the transformers library to load the pre-trained model weights and configuration
+#### 25.)
+Save model after fine-tuning
+  This code snippet saves both the fine-tuned model and its associated tokenizer to the directory ./saved_model.
+The fine_tuned_model.save_pretrained('./saved_model') method saves the model weights and configuration to the specified directory, making it possible to reload and use the model at a later time.
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.